Grathio/pre-markdown/README.md

 `<pre-markdown>` uses the [markdown-it](https://github.com/markdown-it/markdown-it) rendering engine which follows the [CommonMark specification](https://spec.commonmark.org/).
 Parsing uses the [markdown-it defaults](https://markdown-it.github.io/markdown-it/).
 See **Options** above for configuration options that have been surfaced.

+## Known Issues

+Here are the known issues.
+Addressed in order of increasing importance and decreasing effort to fix.

+- `<blockquote>` not rendering correctly.
+  - More accurately >-fenced text is not rendering as <blockquote> elements.

 ## Licenses

 ```
 pre-markdown is MIT licensed.
 https://github.com/Grathio/pre-markdown